 Sacred Hospitality: An interesting case; Wolfe is a misanthrope and a recluse with little interest in company outside of a rare circle, but except in rare circumstances if someone is prevailing upon his hospitality he will be in every part the impeccable host, allowing them to dine and sleep under his roof even if they have been accused or suspected of murder.
 In several cases, however, it is largely to make sure that a suspect with every reason to flee remains right where Wolfe wants him or her to be.

-Sarcastic Devotee: Archie to Nero Wolfe, it's actually a part of Goodwin's unofficial job description.
+Sarcastic Devotee: Archie to Wolfe.
+It's actually a part of Goodwin's unofficial job description.
 Without Archie to goad him into taking cases, Wolfe would otherwise just eat and tend his orchids.

 Sesquipedalian Loquaciousness: Wolfe is possessive of a rather grandiose and expansive vocabulary; Rex Stout made a point of having Wolfe use at least one rare or obscure word in every story.
 Often subject to snarky lampshading by the less-loquacious Archie, who frequently comments that he has to consult a dictionary just to understand what his boss has just told him.